micklynch/health-agents-collective/README.md

 LOGFIRE_ENVIRONMENT=development
 ```

+> The FHIR condition-search planner depends on an OpenAI-compatible API key (`OPENROUTER_API_KEY`, `OPENAI_API_KEY`, etc.).
+Without it the system falls back to a heuristic search plan, which may return fewer matches.

 ## 🏃‍♂️ Running the System

 ### Start All Agents
 ```bash
 python app.py
 ```

+> Ensure your shell session has sourced `.env` (for example `source .env`) before launching; otherwise the FHIR agent will skip the LLM planner and condition lookups may fail to find matches.

 ### Run Individual Agents
 ```bash